OpencontentCoop/consent-manager/README.md

 ### Dockerize the project

 Create a [docker image](https://docs.docker.com/get-started/part2/) of the project and allow the configuration of the API using environment variables.

+### Rate-limits

+Implement a rate-limiting policy: a client can perform a maximum of 5 requests per second and 10800 requests per hour.
+Server-side, the API will respond with `429 Too Many Requests` if these limits are exceeded.

 ## Other documentation